Heptalysis Whitepaper

 This was the case of pets.com, a company that went from startup

-deliver and had to pay higher delivery costs which made their
+for delivery and had to pay higher delivery costs which made their

 products unattractive.
 When the dot-com bubble burst and their